Updated: For changes in Linux kernel 4.20 and beyond (5.x)

-There are just a few things you want to know and do before you run that first fio script to test the device.
-It’s fast and easy, so you can quickly get into your application efforts.
-You should have your own fio script that matches the needs of your application.
-This document is there as a simple helper blog to get you started.
+Intel® Optane™ SSDs are ultra-fast and we wanted to share a few tips about Linux to help you get the most out of one of the world’s fastest SSDs.
+Intel Optane is an SSD that can achieve sub-10 microsecond response time of 4 KiB I/O and can operate as Software Defined Memory.
+There are a few key things to know and do before you run that first fio script to test the device and verify that it’s working at its peak capability.
+This is fast and easy, so you can quickly get into your application efforts.
+You should have your own fio script that matches the needs of your application or use mine below as a very first test.

 Step 1: Put your CPU’s in performance mode